human-centered-ai-lab/CARVIS-WSI/README.md

 The `-d` (detached) option can be omitted if program output is desired.
 If there is no desire for a container name, the `-name` parameter can also be omitted. \
 The `-v` parameter bind mounts a local directory to a directory inside the container.
 It uses following convention: `local_dir : container_dir`.
 Don't forget to use abolute paths for this parameter! \
+Also make sure to have write permissions to the export directory! \
 The last two lines are the parameters which are getting passed to the program.
 The first one is the desired .csv file and the second is the required output layer.
 Note that the output layer parameter reads the WSI metadata and uses the resolution of the given layer to render a thumnail of the WSI at layer 0.
 This ensures that the right aspect ratio is being used.

 ### Input parameters and their usage: